guifreballester/LowCostTravel/README.md

 # LowCostTravel

-LowCostTravel is a tool for finding the lowest dates your next trip.
+LowCostTravel is a tool for finding the best dates your next trip.
+It takes into account the prices of each flight plus the cost of the stay.
+Once you provide the number of days you can stay there, it will output the best date to start and end your trip.

 ## Getting Started